kadari-build/auto-video-editor-blender/README.md

-# Auto Video Editor Blender 🎬
+# Turbine: Automated Video Editor 🎬

-An intelligent, AI-powered video editing automation tool that creates highlight reels using Blender.
+AI-powered video editing automation tool that identifies highlights in long-form video and implements edits using Blender.
 This project combines speech recognition, audio analysis, and machine learning to automatically identify exciting moments in videos and generate professional highlight clips.
 <img width="2555" height="1268" alt="AI Video Editor - Streamlit" src="https://github.com/user-attachments/assets/49befb0b-c23f-4db4-94b7-3547374cbbd6" />

-## ✨ Features
+## ✨ Problem

-- **AI-Powered Content Analysis**: Uses OpenAI Whisper for speech recognition and Google Gemini for intelligent moment detection
-- **Automatic Highlight Detection**: Identifies exciting moments, funny reactions, skill plays, and intense gameplay
-- **Blender Integration**: Seamlessly creates video projects in Blender with proper sequencing and transitions
-- **Multi-Modal Analysis**: Combines audio features and speech content for comprehensive moment detection
-- **Streamlit Web Interface**: User-friendly web UI for easy video upload and processing
-- **Customizable Detection**: Configurable keywords and excitement thresholds
-- **Cross-Platform Support**: Works on Windows, macOS, and Linux
+With long-form video, editing can take hours.
+It is also difficult to identify segments of video media that may be of interest.

 ## 🚀 What It Does